applebuddy/TOEIC-Speaking-Study/README.md

 ## Q5

+When was the last time you traveled on a train, and where did you go?

+- The last time I traveled on a train was two weeks ago.
+I went to Busan for a weekend trip.
+(I went to Busan to meet my friend)
+  I could relieve the stress of my daily routine.

 How often do you use a navigation device?
 How long have you used it?

 - I use the navigation application about once or twice a week.
 I've used it since I started working. it gives me the me the most accurate directions whenever I am(I can use it whenever and wherever I want)